fygar256/general-assembler-axx/README.md

 Eval

-Elements of the binary_list can be evaluated for value by calling the python eval function.
-Lower-case variables in the eval must be prefixed with '#'.
+The elements of binary_list can be set as values ​​by calling python's eval function.
+In that case, please enclose the elements of binary_list with '[',']'.
+Lowercase variables in eval should be prefixed with '#'.

 For example,